 7 Advantages of Visiting Cape Town in the Winter

-Last Updated on July 26, 2023 by thecapetownblog
+Last Updated on July 26, 2024 by Hannah Stephenson

-Winter in Cape Town is cool rather than cold, so you’ll need a jacket but not a full-on duffle coat.
-Summers in Cape Town can be super hot, so while winter isn’t as great for going to the beach, there are some activities that are definitely more enjoyable when the weather is a bit cooler.
+Winter in Cape Town is cool rather than cold.
+And while winter isn’t as great for going to the beach, there are some activities that are definitely more enjoyable when the temperature is lower.

 What is winter in Cape Town like?